 19. SEE CATACOMBS OF THE KOM AL-SHOQAFA IN ALEXANDRIA

-Catacombs of the Kom al-Shoqafa in Alexandria in Egypt belong to the Seven Wonders of the Medival World, along with Stonehenge in the UK, Colosseum in Rome, Great Wall of China, Porcelain Tower of Nanjing, Hagia Sophia in Istanbul, Leaning Tower of Pisa in Italy, and Taj Mahal in India.
+The catacombs of the Kom al-Shoqafa in Alexandria in Egypt belong to the Seven Wonders of the Medival World, along with Stonehenge in the UK, the Colosseum in Rome, Great Wall of China, the Porcelain Tower of Nanjing, Hagia Sophia in Istanbul, Leaning Tower of Pisa in Italy, and Taj Mahal in India.

 The catacombs were built in the 2nd century AD and were a burial place for the next 200 years.